ForEvolve/forevolve.github.io/_posts/en/2017-08-25-design-patterns-web-api-service-and-repository-part-5.md

 1. We will code the methods and make our tests pass.

 ### The barebone `ClanRepository` class
-Since we are getting better at this, it's time to get more productive and quickly complete the first two steps.
+Since we are getting better at this, it is time to get more productive and quickly complete the first two steps.

 First, we need to create the `ClanRepository` class in the `Repositories` directory and implement the `IClanRepository` interface.
 I will keep the full implementation away since it is only empty methods that `throw new NotImplementedException();`.